Unique Considerations

 Special Equipment

-- Microfiber Cloths: These are ideal for dusting and wiping surfaces without scratching them.
-They can capture dust particles more effectively than traditional cloths.
+- Microfiber Cloths: These are effective for dusting and wiping surfaces without scratching them, helping to minimize damage and effectively trap dust.

 Expert Tips

-- Start from the Top: Begin cleaning from the highest points in the room (like ceilings and light fixtures) and work your way down to avoid having to re-clean lower surfaces.
+- Start High, Finish Low: Begin cleaning from the top of the room (ceiling fans, light fixtures) and work your way down to avoid re-cleaning lower surfaces.

 Local Regulations